 - Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Kentucky for month-to-month leases or “at will” tenants that pay rent month-to-month.

 - Landlord to Tenant (End of Lease) [.pdf] – no prior notice is required in Kentucky at the end of a fixed-term lease, but it is recommended to send the tenant a letter.

 - Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Kentucky for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Purpose.
 A Kentucky lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Kentucky.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in Kentucky and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Kentucky.

 What is a Lease Termination Notice?